-- The Wakapuaka River, located near Nelson, offers stunning scenery surrounded by steep hills and mature native bush.
+- The Wakapuaka River, near Nelson, boasts stunning scenery with steep hills and dense native bush creating a picturesque setting.

-- It is renowned for excellent fishing opportunities, particularly for brown trout, from October to April.
+- It is celebrated for exceptional fishing, especially for brown trout, with the prime season running from October to April.

-- The river supports biodiversity, providing habitat for native species and spawning grounds for īnanga.
+- The river supports rich biodiversity, serving as a habitat for native species and a spawning ground for īnanga (common galaxias).

 Location and Accessibility